Release the Hound: Wishbone Creators on the Show’s History—and Its Uncertain Future

 “We all wanted it to be on once a week to build our audience and not just blow all that content” in a condensed period of time, Buckley says.
 “The merchandising and marketing didn’t have time to catch up with the money spent for the show. […] But what happened was Barney was just a cash cow and [Lyrick] put all their eggs in that basket.
 They could tape a Barney episode in the studio much quicker and for a lot less money.”

 Once production ceased on the Wishbone TV series, books based on the show continued to be published for several more years.
-DVDs of a few episodes were released as late as 2011 but they’re not as plentiful as VHS tapes that abound on Ebay.
+Wishbone never received a licensed, complete series box set DVD release but a DVD set containing four episodes was released as late as 2011.
+Wishbone DVDs are not as plentiful as VHS tapes of individual episodes that abound on Ebay.
 (Stewart says he purchased a pirated version of the entire Wishbone series on DVD, complete with the PBS bug on screen.)

 Currently the easiest way to watch Wishbone, which is not available on a subscription streaming service, is on YouTube, where someone has taken the time to post the full series (each episode has been cut into three segments).